Select any image to zoom in:

 Riddell Paratrooper Training Helmet

 This Riddell football helmet was standard issue to students attending Fort Benning, Georgia for paratrooper training.
-Canada adopted the same helmet to be used at Shilo, Manitoba when the school was opened.
+Canada adopted the same helmet to be used at Shilo, Manitoba when the school was opened in 1943.

 The T-5 parachute was standardized in June 1941, many of these first pattern chutes were used in all theatres of action.
-They saw extensive use in training at Fort Benning, Georgia, USA.
+They saw extensive use in training at Fort Benning, Georgia, USA and later at Shilo, Manitoba, Canada.
 The white T-5 remained standard throughout the war.
 The first pattern harnesses were equipped with cadmium-plated hardware and 2,500-pound V-rings for reserve attachment.
 By 1943 white harnesses were manufactured with the larger 5,000-pound D-rings, but this was short-lived as the camouflaged units were introduced in the 2nd quarter 1943.
 The simple snap hook with the locking pin was common on the initial rigs, but by early 1942 they were replaced by the large sliding gate "humpback" fastener.

 Photographs and information courtesy of Joshua DeJong, from The Rigger Depot.